 The Folsom Area Stormwater Improvement Project (FASIP) will provide stormwater conveyance improvements to the neighborhood surrounding 17th and Folsom Street.
 The project is being developed based on the alternative chosen in the NAR/AAR report and further defined in the CER.
 Major components of the project consist of a tunnel to convey stormwater flows from the neighborhood surrounding 17th and Folsom to the Channel Consolidated Transport/Storage Box, and upsizing of existing combined sewer pipes and structures upstream of the tunnel.
-Phase I covers through design which is anticipated to be complete in December of 2023.
+Phase I covers through design.
 Construction will be covered by Folsom Area Stormwater Improvement Project Phase 2.